 4. Can a bad O2 sensor cause engine damage?

 What happens if you don’t replace your O2 sensor?
 Can a bad O2 sensor cause engine damage?
 No, a bad O2 sensor will not cause engine damage.
 The O2 sensor is installed within the exhaust manifold and is not directly part of your car’s engine system.
-You can still drive from hundreds to a thousand miles with a faulty O2 sensor.
+You can still drive for a few hundred miles with a faulty O2 sensor.

 However, as discussed earlier, a bad oxygen sensor can interfere with engine performance and fuel consumption.
 This is because the main role of the O2 sensor is to monitor the air/fuel mixture that goes into your engine, and if there is too much or too little fuel, the computer will adjust accordingly.